snakemake/snakemake/docs/snakefiles/deployment.rst

 .. code-block:: bash

     snakemake --software-deployment-method apptainer
+    # or the shorthand version
+    snakemake --sdm apptainer

 it will execute the job within a container that is spawned from the given image.
 Allowed image urls entail everything supported by apptainer (e.g., ``shub://`` and ``docker://``).